 Gorilla trekking starts in the morning at the park headquarters with briefing by the ranger guides about the rules and regulations of trekking gorillas, then head out to the forest in search of the endangered species in their natural habitats.
 On encounter with gorillas, you are allowed only 1 hour in their presence for observation and photography then return back to your lodge for the next activities.

-Gorilla trekking permit costs 600 US dollars currently for foreign nonresidents, 500 US dollars for foreign residents and 250,000 for East African residents.
-Starting from 1st July permits will cost 700 US dollars for foreign nonresidents and 600 US dollars for foreign residents per person.
-Gorilla trekking permits are obtained from Uganda Wildlife Authority 6 months prior to the trekking date.
+A gorilla trekking permit costs US$700 currently for foreign nonresidents, US$600 for foreign residents and 250,000 for East African residents.
+Gorilla permits are obtained from Uganda Wildlife Authority and it is advisable to book your passes at least six months prior to the trekking date.
 Each gorilla family is allowed to only 8 members per day.

 Gorilla habituation is the process where the gorillas are trained to get familiar to human beings during the trekking process.